Growing KU's Interdisciplinary Strengths in Genomics

 The KU Center for Genomics supports these cross-disciplinary efforts, and Research Rising funding will allow investment into common resources, such as hiring of a bioinformatics specialist and purchasing of computational nodes.
 The measurable outcomes are a) productivity of genomics-related faculty (papers, seminars, patents), b) collaboration among faculty, and c) submission of synthetic, cross-disciplinary and capacity-building grants.

-- Graduate training programs (NIH T32, NSF NRT) in genomics that recruit from underrepresented groups
+- Supporting graduate training programs (e.g., NIH T32, NSF NRT) in genomics that encourage participation from individuals with a wide range of backgrounds and experiences.

 Research Team